-Speaking of the Darcylicious Matthew Macfadyen, I made and compiled a collage of him to show his versatile acting chops and his chameleon faces in various roles he played in his various TV and Film projects from the cute Hareton Earnshaw in Wuthering Heights to a cad Sir Felix Carbury in The Way We Live Now to the iconic Mr. Darcy in Pride & Prejudice to adorable Arthur Clennam in Little Dorrit, to Athos in The Three Musketeers, and Oblonsky (the philandering brother to Keira Knightley's Anna Karenina) in the upcoming new film, Anna Karenina to name some of his many TV and film work.
+Speaking of the Darcylicious Matthew Macfadyen, I made and compiled a collage of him to show his versatile acting chops and his chameleon faces in various roles he played in his various TV and Film projects from the cute Hareton Earnshaw in Wuthering Heights to a cad Sir Felix Carbury in The Way We Live Now to the iconic Mr. Darcy in Pride & Prejudice to adorable Arthur Clennam in Little Dorrit, to Athos in The Three Musketeers, and Oblonsky (the philandering brother to Keira Knightley's Anna Karenina) in Anna Karenina to name some of his many TV and film work.

 In my opinion, Matthew Macfadyen is a very talented, superb, versatile, and an underrated character actor.
-One of my favorite actors that I'm very glad I discovered almost eight years ago upon watching him as Mr. Darcy in one of my favorite films of all time, which is Pride & Prejudice.
+One of my favorite actors that I'm very glad I discovered almost ten years ago upon watching him as Mr. Darcy in one of my favorite films of all time, which is Pride & Prejudice.
 Not many actors can do what he can do.
 He can get into different characters easily and effortlessly and at the same time still do a great job making his characters believable and unrecognizable that you don't see him as Matthew himself, but the character he plays.
 He's that good...no, not just good, but an incredible, brilliant character actor that should be in more leading roles and films, but instead wisely chooses his film roles in various TV and film projects that showcased his wide range of acting ability in various roles he had played whether he was playing a good or villain character in either leading or supporting role.
 He has impressively done it all!
 That's why he's one of my favorite actors and I loved and enjoyed watching him in most of the TV and films I've seen him in thus far....